deeprjs/deepr/README.md

 }
 ```

-Parallelizing the execution of the requests is an optimization matter, and we believe it should better be addressed at another layer of the backend stack.
+Parallelizing the execution of the requests is an optimization matter, and we believe it should better be addressed at another layer of the stack.

 Then, there is the way the execution is handled.
 With GraphQL, it is required to implement resolvers for each operation.
 This resolver layer seems a little cumbersome to us.
 When the business layer is implemented in an object-oriented way, why not just directly invoke the methods of the objects?
 Some would say it is good practice to add an API layer on top of the business layer.
 Well, it's debatable, but in any case, we believe that the query execution should not require an additional layer.
-If the developer wants to add an API layer, it's up to him to do so.
+If the developers want to add an API layer, it's up to them to do so.

 Another point is the type system.
 Providing schemas and types is certainly an important feature, but we believe it should not be included in the core of the language.
 A fine type system (such as those provided by TypeScript or Flow) should be optional and implemented orthogonally as an extension.
 Or even better, if types are specified deeper in the backend stack (i.e., in the business layer), an additional type system may not be necessary.